Filming In Folkestone – Everyone’s Going To Die

 “It’s about two very different people who are each in a difficult time in their lives.
 Neither of them really know how they got where they are or what to do next.
 They meet, and each of them becomes the catalyst for the other to see things more clearly and find a way to move on”

 “The story was always set by the sea.
 It has a significance to the characters and the plot.
-When we were looking at locations, Folkestone maybe wasn’t ‘on the map’ for people outside the area in the way it is now.
-The Triennials had just started and we went down and looked around and instantly fell in love with it, both visually and in terms of the people, the atmosphere.
+When we were looking at locations, Folkestone wasn’t ‘on the map’ for people in the way it is now.
+The Triennials had just started and we went down and looked around and instantly fell in love with it.
+Visually, and in terms of the people, the atmosphere, Folkestone nailed it!
 It’s hard to imagine now that we ever thought of setting it anywhere else.”

 International Reaction to Folkestone

 “The response surpassed any expectations we had.
 The film went around the world, won a bunch of awards and made it to cinemas in various countries, including the UK.
 We still get emails every few weeks from people in Argentina or wherever asking for copies, or details.
 The best thing of all was listening to and talking to people who watched the film and hearing their thoughts.
-Of course when we look at it, we see all the things we would have done differently, but to hear people connecting with it in the way they did was really inspiring.
+Of course when we look at it, we see all the things we would have done differently.
+But it was inspiring to hear how people connected with it in the way they did.
 No doubt there are people who hate it!
 But they seem to be less likely to come to us and say so…”

 “A big part of what we wanted to do with the film was to treat the place in a beautiful way, and make it a character in the story.
 The films we’d seen set by the British coast always seemed to be gritty and miserable, and that wasn’t what we saw in Folkestone at all.
 We wanted it to be a good advert for the town, as well as helping the atmosphere of the story.

 “Everyone, all around the world, thought the place looked amazing.
-Every single Q&A we did, we were asked where the film was shot, and we got to tell the story of Folkestone, its history and the amazing things that are happening there now.”
+Every single Q&A we did, we were asked where the film was shot!
+So we got to tell the story of Folkestone, its history and the amazing things that are happening there now.”